Aldaviva/KoKo/ReadMe.md

 - [Threading](#threading)

 <!-- /MarkdownTOC -->
+</details></p>

 <a id="requirements"></a>
 ## Requirements
 - Any of the following runtimes
-    - .NET Framework 4.5.2 or later
-    - .NET Core 3.0 or later, including .NET 5 or later
+    - .NET Core 2.0 or later, including .NET 5 or later
+    - .NET Framework 4.6.2 or later
-    - Any other runtime that supports [.NET Standard 2.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)
+    - Any other runtime that supports [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) or later

 <a id="installation"></a>
 ## Installation